karlicoss/cofunctor-pl/README.md

 1. Get rid of types.
 However, programming without types reduces code readability and makes debugging extremely complex (ask python guys, AFAIK, a vast amount of their unit tests are type assertions).
 2. Permit explicit self-reference.
 This might lead to some problems of course, for example `let f = f in f` will never evaluate, however, still better than untyped programming.

 What's the language primitive to support self-reference?
 It is the fixed point operator.
-Fixed point operator is a function (in some sense, it has type `(a -> a) -> a`), which takes some function `f :: T -> T` and returns its least fixed point, which is such a value `v` that `f v = v`.
+Fixed point operator is a function (in some sense, it has type `(a -> a) -> a`), which takes some function `f :: a -> a` and returns its least fixed point, which is such a value `v` that `f v = v`.
 It cannot be defined in terms of our current language, in Haskell it is in some sense built-in and you can define it as:

     :::haskell
     fix :: (a -> a) -> a